 In this course, students utilize physical and cultural perspectives to examine people, places, and environments at local, regional, national, and international levels.
-Students describe the influence of geography on the events of the past and present with an emphasis on contemporary issues.
-A significant portion of the course centers around the physical processes that shape patterns in the physical environment; the characteristics of major landforms, climates, and ecosystems and interrelationships; the political, economic, and social processes that shape cultural patterns of regions; types and patterns of settlement; the distribution of movement of the world population; relationships among people, places, and environments; and the concept of religion.
-Students identify the processes that influence the world's political divisions and they analyze how different points of view affect the development of public policies.
+Students describe geography's influence on past and present events with an emphasis on contemporary issues.
+A significant portion of this course centers around the physical processes that shape patterns in the physical environment; the characteristics of major landforms, climates, and ecosystems and interrelationships; the political, economic, and social methods that shape cultural patterns of regions; types and patterns of settlement; the distribution of movement of the world population; relationships among people, places, and environments; and the concept of religion.
+Students identify the processes that influence the world's political divisions, and analyze how different points of view affect the development of public policies.
 Students compare how components of culture shape regional characteristics and analyze the impact of technology and human modifications on the physical environment.